zfcampus/zf-content-validation/README.md

 Introduction
 ------------

-ZF2 Module for automating validation of incoming input.
+Zend Framework module for automating validation of incoming input.

 Allows the following: